beastbytes/router-register/Writerside/topics/Route-Enumeration.md

 {style="note"}

-Defining routes this way means that there is a single point of truth in the application with all the benefits that brings for code maintenance, and we get code completion in our IDE.
+Defining routes this way means that there is a single point of truth in the application with all the benefits that brings for code development and maintenance, and we get code completion in our IDE.

 ## Route Enumeration Example
-Our application has a unique product  that is managed using the productController.
-We define a productRoute enumeration that defines the routes and provides them to the application.
+Our application shows products to users using the ProductController.
+We define a ProductRoute enumeration that defines the routes and provides them to the application.

 ```php